achilles050/affine_chipher/README.md

-"# for learn django framework in AL subject 2020"
+"# for learn django framework in AI subject 2020"